21 Great Day Trips From New York City

 *Contributied by Neha, Travelmelodies

-Philadelphia is one of the oldest cities in the US, rich in history and culture.
-This is the place where America’s independence struggle began and the constitution was written.
-The Liberty Bell, the historic landmark is the symbol of Independence and a must visit.
-Right across from the Liberty Bell is the National Constitution Center, where you can learn more about the Constitution in an interesting and interactive manner.
+The Liberty Bell, the historic landmark, symbolizes Independence and is a must-visit.
+Right across from the Liberty Bell is the National Constitution Center, where you can learn more about the Constitution interestingly and interactively.

-Philadelphia is a city with beautiful architecture and lovely parks, trails, and fountains – all of which add to its beauty.
+Philadelphia has beautiful architecture and lovely parks, trails, and fountains – all of which add to its beauty.
 Franklin Square, Logan Square, Spruce Street Park, and Schuylkill River Trail are the best places to get close to nature.
-There is so much for everyone, be it history buffs, the outdoorsy type, or foodies.
-There are also many things to do in Philadelphia with kids – they will love the variety of things to see, both indoors and outdoors.

 Walk along the Benjamin Franklin Parkway, admiring the flags of different nations blowing in the wind.
 Taxis are available, but exploring the city on foot will give you more insight into its rich cultural and historical significance.